SLURM Workload Manager

 This script performs a simple task — it generates of file of random numbers and then sorts it.

-If you require one or more GPUs, add a line similar to the following:
+If you require one or more GPUs, add a line similar to the following and change the partition:

 #SBATCH --gres=gpu:1 # number of GPUs